relaycorp/veraid-jvm/README.md

-# vera-jvm

-VeraId library for the JVM
+# VeraId library for the JVM

 ## Developer notes